-Range of valid values: 0 or 1 (enabled) Takes effect: when Export is restarted
+Range of valid values: 0 or 1 (enabled)

-SP\XPT\PORT\OVERRIDE
+SP XPT PORT OVERRIDE

 This parameter works in conjunction with the SP\XPT\USE\LOCALHOST parameter to enable SharePlex to send data through a secure tunnel port created with SSH® Secure ShellTM software.
 This parameter sets the local connection, which overrides the default SharePlex port.
 From that port number, the SSH daemon directs the connection to a different system (the SharePlex target machine) using another port number and the SSH data encryption.